Bilal2453/luv-docgen/readme.md

 ---
 ---And continue on with the description, etc...
 ```
 Fun fact: The `<! >` format is something that took me some effort to find!
-It is something that the LuaLS will completely ignore allowing you to have LuaCAT comments inside the LuaCAT descriptions!
+It is something that the LuaLS will completely ignore allowing you to have LuaCAT S comments inside the LuaCATS descriptions!
 I believe it is an unintended side effect of allowing HTML-like tags, likely something on VSCode only.

 ## Roadmap